 This is a site chock full of pieces to play under the stewardship of Allen Mathews.
 I’m part of his mailing list and he sends engaging, often witty, mails on every issue surrounding the classical guitar.
 He is a dedicated teacher too.
 The site offers well recorded, nicely explained, individual repertoire pieces for a price, but there is a lot of repertoire pieces you can find for free as well.

-Mathews delves into matters of technique in the course of explaining how to play a particular piece of music.
+Mathews delves into matters of technique of how to play a particular piece of music.
 He also has a huge page listing free sheet music links for you to download and play.
 Some folks will love his way of zeroing in on specific pieces to play without much theory coming in the way.

 Douglas Niedt is an accomplished concert guitarist (he’s off the concert circuit now) with a remarkable background.
 He studied with the great Segovia himself as also other worthies like Christopher Parkening, Pepe Romero, Narciso Yepes, Oscar Ghiglia and Jorge Morel.
 His Tips of the Month series is quite well known for its well observed details.
-(Not exactly free, there’s a small yearly fee).
+(Not exactly free, there’s a small yearly fee but well worth it.)

 Some tips are free and cover valuable, extensive information on many technical and musical aspects.
 While it is not a structured course or anything close, this is a useful and unusual collection of playing tips once a student gets past the basics.